-We love what we do: designing and building great products.
+We love designing and building great products.
+We enjoy working with others who are proud of their craft and do great work because they love it not because they are ask to.
 But our work isn’t the only thing that defines us.
 We’re not trying to create some semi-cult to get people to work here.
-We simply enjoy building useful and beautiful software for our customers.
+We’re motivated by building useful and beautiful software for our customers.

-We believe in the power of software that can be built by few and help many.
-It’s a way to keep organizational complexity to a minimum.
+We believe in the impact of software that can be built by few and help many.
+We strive to keep organizational complexity to a minimum.
 We design, code and listen to our customers.
-We avoid meetings, layers of management and bureaucracy.
-We enjoy working in a small team with others who are proud of their craft and do great work because they love it not because they are ask to.
+We avoid meetings, handoffs, layers of management and bureaucracy.
+We take full ownership over our work and foster an environment of trust so we can stay nimble.